paulowe/gcp/vm-pricing-special-configs.md

 4. (More expensive) **Sole tenant nodes physically isolate workloads**.
 You can bring your own license.
 Sole tenat can be used for a payment processing applications.

-5. Shielded VMs - Offer verifiable integrity using
+5. Shielded VMs

+                - Offer verifiable integrity using

                 - Secure boot

                 - Virtual trusted platform module (vTPM)

                 - Integrity monitoring

+                - Requires shielded image